-Elsa, the 100% organic and wild-caught fish restaurant at the Monte-Carlo Beach, has welcomed a new chef to its ranks: Mélanie Serre.
+Elsa, the gastronomic restaurant at the Monte-Carlo Beach, has welcomed a new chef to its ranks: Mélanie Serre.
 Having already opened her own restaurant in Paris, Melanie Serre considers this new adventure a more personal challenge.

 We interviewed this passionate professional, who is excited about showcasing local gastronomy and products, and creating a pleasurable experience for her guests.